 The Itinerary Breakdown

 This tour kicks off bright and early at 9:00 am from Porto, with a comfortable air-conditioned vehicle picking you up at the meeting point.
 The first stop is at Ria de Aveiro, where you’ll hop on a Moliceiro boat for about an hour.
 This boat cruise is often highlighted as a major highlight.
 Travelers love the relaxing scenery and how it offers a unique perspective of Aveiro’s waterways.
-One reviewer, Deirdre, mentioned how the ride was “cool,” and others appreciated the enchanting views that felt like a quieter, more authentic Venice.

-Next, you’ll visit the Aveiro Railway Station, known for its colorful tiles and Art Nouveau style.
-It’s a quick stop, about 30 minutes, but gives a nice photo opportunity and a taste of local architecture.
 Afterwards, there’s a generous 1 hour 30 minutes of free time for lunch and exploring.
 The flexibility here is appreciated, as you can find a local café or grab a quick bite, making it feel less rushed.

 From there, the tour visits Costa Nova, famous for its striped houses and seaside charm, for about 30 minutes.
-It’s perfect for taking photos and soaking in the views of the Atlantic coast.
+It’s great for taking photos and soaking in the views of the Atlantic coast.
 You might enjoy a walk along the beach or a quick browse through local shops.

 The second major city, Coimbra, is next.
 There, you’ll spend roughly an hour visiting Portugal’s oldest university and its stunning library, the Biblioteca Joanina, which is often lauded for its beauty.
 One traveler noted that the university’s impressive architecture made a lasting impact.
 The guided visit includes some free time to soak in the atmosphere and explore.